King's Highway 401 - Images

 Regional Municipality of Peel

 Advanced signage for the westbound transfer to the collectors south of the Airport.
-Highway 410 bound traffic must use the collectors beyond this point as Highway 410 is not directly accessible from the express lanes.
+Highway 410 bound traffic must use the collectors beyond this point as Highway 410 is not directly accessible from the Express lanes.

 Photo taken: September 20th, 2009.